CeON/CoAnSys/importers/README.md

 ## About
 CoAnSys/importers is a project containing methods to easily load [BWMeta document](../examples/bwmeta) packages into HBase.

-It provides two way to do so - (a) with RichTSV file or (b) via REST.
+It provides two way to do so:
+* via REST
+* via put or bulkload method

 ## Prerequirements
 This package depends on [Hadoop](http://hadoop.apache.org/) from [Cloudera distribution](https://ccp.cloudera.com/display/SUPPORT/CDH+Downloads), version CDH 4.0.1 and appropriate [HBase](hbase.apache.org) version.